open-source-tabletop/scraplands/scraplands-showdown.md

 Ramps are a special type of terrain that allows your cars to make large jumps.
 Ramps should have a marked area where cars can move onto the ramp, and moving into any other part of a ramp is treated as moving into solid terrain.

-When a car moves into contact with the ramp, the move action it is doing immediately ends.
-The car then moves up to 12 inches directly forward, ignoring any intervening terrain or cars until the end of the movement.
+When a car moves into contact with the ramp, the action it is doing immediately ends.
+The car then moves 12 inches directly forward, ignoring any intervening terrain or cars until the end of the movement.
 If the car cannot be placed due to solid terrain it is removed from the game as it is wrecked.

 At the end of the cars movement it takes a control check.